conaonda/MLX_LiDAR_SDK/README.md

 # SOS LAB ML-X LiDAR SDK
 ---
-This is a C++ Software Development Kit(SDK) for connecting and using the ML-X LiDAR developed by SOS LAB.
-This SDK provides APIs for Windows and Ubuntu, and also includes SOS Studio, a LiDAR visualization software for Windows.
+This is a C++ Software Development Kit(SDK) for connecting and using the ML-X LiDAR developed by SOS LAB.</br>
+It provides APIs for Windows and Ubuntu, and also includes SOS Studio, a LiDAR visualization software for Windows.</br>
 User guides are available in English and Korean.</br>

 ## Release Version
 - SDK v1.3